-(Photos by Kiara Morales, edited by Louis Cano)
+(Photos taken by Kiara Morales & edited by Louis Cano)

 (Written by Ashley Flamenco)

 Cuco’s performance at the El Rey Theatre couldn’t have taken place on a more perfect day: Valentine’s Day.
 Regardless of whether people were with a date or a friend, love, joy, excitement, and energy were exuded by everyone in the room and you could feel it.